This chapter introduces Oracle Exadata System Software.

 The iDB protocol is used by the database instance to communicate with cells, and is implemented in an Oracle-supplied library statically linked with the database server.

 1.3.9 About Oracle Enterprise Manager for Oracle Exadata Database Machine

-Oracle Enterprise Manager 12c provides a complete target that enables you to monitor Oracle Exadata Database Machine, including configuration and performance in a graphical user interface (GUI).
+Oracle Enterprise Manager provides a complete target that enables you to monitor Oracle Exadata Database Machine, including configuration and performance, in a graphical user interface (GUI).

-The following figure shows Oracle Exadata Storage Server Home Page.
-Viewing this page, you can quickly see the health of the storage cells, key cell performance characteristics and resource utilization of storage by individual databases.
+The following figure shows the Exadata Storage Server Grid home page.
+Viewing this page, you can quickly see the health of the storage servers, key storage performance characteristics, and resource utilization of storage by individual databases.

-Figure 1-4 Oracle Exadata Storage Server Home Page in Oracle Enterprise Manager
+Figure 1-4 Exadata Storage Server Grid home page in Oracle Enterprise Manager

-Description of "Figure 1-4 Oracle Exadata Storage Server Home Page in Oracle Enterprise Manager"
+Description of "Figure 1-4 Exadata Storage Server Grid home page in Oracle Enterprise Manager"

-In addition to reports, Oracle Enterprise Manager for Oracle Exadata Storage Server enables you to set metric thresholds for alerts and monitor metric values to determine the health of a storage cell.
+In addition to reports, Oracle Enterprise Manager enables you to set metric thresholds for alerts and monitor metric values to determine the health of your Exadata systems.